Downloads, Plays, Streams, and Listeners

 Measuring podcast downloads directly from your hosting platform offers a more comprehensive and accurate view of your podcast’s performance compared to relying solely on third-party apps like Spotify or Apple Podcasts.

-• Streams indicate real-time listening without downloading.
+• Streams mean real-time listening without downloading; treated like plays.

 By analyzing these different aspects, you can get a comprehensive view of how your audience interacts with your podcast.